I thought was time to do a full Xstream synthetic urine review, because of its position in the market.

 However, it’s better to spend a little bit more and get yourself a bottle of Sub Solution.

 Sub Solution has the most complex blend on the market.
 It’s the synthetic urine that most closely mirrors the real thing.
-On top of that, it doesn’t contain the common preservatives like biocide, so it can’t be detected as a fake sample is easily.
+On top of that, it doesn’t contain the common preservatives like biocide, so it can’t be detected as a fake sample is easy.

 The other winner is that it has a long shelf life.
 You can even check on their official website to make sure it’s genuine, and if it’s not, or it’s been supplied as an old formula or out of date through an authorized reseller, they will send you a replacement.